-To understand the potential problem, and the accuracy of this procedure, let us consider the two known cases of an electron passing through the alternating fields of an undulator.
-As is well known the emission can have a synchrotron spectrum, spreading up to $\hbar \omega_{max} \sim \gamma^3$, (Wiggler regime) for $K \gg 1$ or an undulator spectrum, spreading up to $\hbar \omega_{max} \sim \gamma^2$, (undulator regime) for $K < 1$, where $K = \theta/\gamma^{-1}$, ($\theta$ is the maximum angle between local and global propagation).
-Basically, $\gamma^2$ originates from a Lorentz transformation, while for the Wiggler regime there is one more factor $\gamma$ due to the fact that radiation is concentrated within the angle $\gamma^{-1}$ along the direction of local propagation, and for an observer appears as a train of pulses with duration proportional to $\gamma^{-1}$.
+To understand the potential problem, and the accuracy of this procedure, let us consider the case of an electron passing through the alternating fields of an undulator.
+As is well known the emission can have a synchrotron spectrum, spreading up to $\hbar \omega_{max} \sim \gamma^3$, (wiggler regime) for $K \gg 1$ or an undulator spectrum, spreading up to $\hbar \omega_{max} \sim \gamma^2$, (undulator regime) for $K < 1$, where $K = \theta/\gamma^{-1}$, (here $\theta$ denotes the maximum angle between local and global propagation).
+The factor $\gamma^2$ in the undulator regime originates from a Lorentz transformation, while in the wiggler regime there is one more $\gamma$-factor due to the radiation being concentrated within the angle $\gamma^{-1}$ along the direction of local propagation, which for an observer appears as a train of pulses with duration proportional to $\gamma^{-1}$.

 As seen from these cases, interference of radiation from neighbouring time steps can dramatically change the spectrum.
 For this problem the procedure under consideration is not able to distinguish if the emission has a synchrotron or an undulator spectrum based solely on the current time step.
-However, in terms of arbitrary EM-fields of laser-plasma interaction, we can assume the Wiggler regime if the time scale $\tau_{EM}$ of EM-field variation is larger than the time of particle rotation by an angle $\gamma^{-1}$, which can be written as $\tau_{EM} > \gamma^{-1}\omega_H^{-1}$, where $\omega_H = eH_{\text{eff}}/mc\gamma$ is the efficient cyclotron frequency for the local motion.
-We can rewrite this using the estimations of the magnetic field as $H=a mc \omega_L/e$ and particle gamma as, $\gamma \sim a$ where $a$ is the field amplitude in relativistic units.
-We can thus assume a synchrotron spectrum as long as
+However, in terms of "arbitrary" EM-fields, as in laser-plasma interaction, we can assume the wiggler regime to be valid, if the time scale $\tau_{EM}$ of the EM-field variations is larger than the time of the particle rotation by an angle $\gamma^{-1}$, which can be written as $\tau_{EM} > \gamma^{-1}\omega_H^{-1}$, where $\omega_H = eH_{\text{eff}}/mc\gamma$ is the effective cyclotron frequency for the local motion.
+Using the estimates $H=a mc \omega_L/e$ (here $a \sim \gamma$ is the field amplitude in relativistic units) we can rewrite this constraint inequality, and thus assume a synchrotron spectrum when